johan-bh/Social-Data---Final-Project/index.markdown

 **UrbanShield NYC's** navigator for getting home safe at night represents a significant step forward in leveraging data for public safety.
 However, it is crucial that users understand both its strengths and its limitations.
 As we continue to refine the tool, feedback and ongoing analysis will be key in enhancing its precision and reliability, ensuring that it remains a valuable resource for navigating New York City safely.
 While the crime "hotspots" cannot fully avoided when navigating the city the map shines a light general areas to avoid at certain times of the day.
 According to an article written by ['Building Security Services (BSS)'](https://www.buildingsecurity.com/blog/the-most-dangerous-neighborhoods-in-nyc/) the two most dangerous streets of Manhattan are 125th Street and Lexington Ave.
 If you were to select the top 5 crimes in the dropdown menu, set the time to nighttime and zoom out you would see a clear hotspots where there's dysproportionately many incidents in these exact areas.
 Heatmaps are great for showcasing a lot of information in a digestible manner but sometimes it can be beneficial to see a more quantitative visualization.
-To do so, please use the following interactive bar plot to get an overview of a handful of crimes which we deemed of especially high interest for your specific case.
+To do so, please use the following interactive bar plot to get a more quantitative overview of the top 5 most prevalent crimes committed towards inviduals.

 <iframe src="/html_templates/interactive_plot_bokeh_case1.html" style="width:100%; height:720px;" frameborder="0"></iframe>

-Here, we observe a general tendency for rape to occur around midnight, while felony assault and robbery are particularly prevalent during all the late night hours on weekends.
-Additionally, we notice that felony assault occurs more frequently during the summer months.
-These tendencies could be considered by individuals who frequent nightlife areas, as they should prioritize private transportation during certain months and hours.
+**NB:** The default Month is "All" and Day is "Monday".
+Therefore, by default when you deselect a crime by clicking on a given crime in the legend you only deselect Monday data (for there entire year).

+Here, we observe a general tendency for crimes commited towards individuals to drop significantly between the hours of 01:00 and 07:00.
+Furthermore, we see that there's an increase in the incidence of crimes around Thursday to Saturday.
+This holds true for all months of there year.
+For the more severe crimes such as Assault we see higher incidence during the night hours, especially during the weekends.

 #### Use Case 2: Finding a good business location